 Lost Samba – Chapter 22/01 – Getting a drivers license in Rio de Janeiro

-At home, overnight my status leapfrogged from negative to absolutely positive.
-I was celebrated like I had been at my Bar-Mitzvah once again.
-Now, as a prize, I was given a light-blue, old VW Beetle, a 1973 Fusca, which I named “Blues Boy”.
+After I passed the vestibular, at home, my status leapfrogged overnight from negative to absolutely positive.
+My parents celebrated my success as if I had done my Bar-Mitzvah once again.
+This time, as a prize, I received a light-blue, old VW beetle, a 1973 Fusca, which I named “Blues Boy”.

-The car was bought from a contact of a doorman of our apartment building.
-As old and cheap as the Fusca was, it was still a car and, as far as I can remember, friends from much richer homes just got a pat on the shoulder for making it through the same vestibular process without resorting to cheating.
-As far as Dad was concerned, the award was for a son who refused to listen to him and did not appreciate his company.
-There was some truth in his perception of our relationship.
-We were from very different generations and on top of this were divided by a world-view linked to language, access to material comforts and place in the community.
-Our life outlooks were on opposite poles.
+We bought the car from a contact of our building’s doorman.
+As old and cheap as the Fusca turned out to be, it was still a car and, as far as I can remember, friends from much richer homes had just gotten a pat on the shoulder for performing their duty, which they had done without cheating.
+As far as Dad was concerned, the award was for a son who refused to listen to him and who did not appreciate his company.
+There was some truth in his perception; we could not help being from very different generations which made us have completely different world-views linked to language, access to material comforts and places in the wider community.

-Anyhow, the summer partying season had just kicked in, the forty-degree heat and lure of the beach were not compatible with personal reflection, let alone trying to understand my father.
-Instead I simply wanted to have fun – and the opportunities were plenty.
-My car would be an important addition to the experience, but before being handed the keys there was the hurdle of getting a driver’s license.
-This was seen as tough because, following a driving lesson Mum had given me in Teresópolis, my reputation behind the steering wheel at home was terrible.
+Anyhow, the summer partying season had just kicked in, and the forty-degree heat and the lure of the beach were not compatible with introspection, let alone trying to understand my father.
+Instead, I simply wanted to enjoy what was around – and there were plenty of opportunities.
+My car would be an important addition to the experience, but before I got the keys there was the hurdle of getting a driver’s license.
+My parents saw this as tough because, following a driving lesson that Mum had given me in Teresópolis, my reputation behind the steering wheel at home was terrible.

-The family car was a clunky, beige, Brazilian-made Chevrolet Opala, with a confusing, manual gear stick protruding from the steering column.
+The family car was a clunky, beige, Brazilian-made Chevrolet Opala with a confusing, manual gear stick protruding from the steering column.
 On the first lesson, I got Mum’s instructions all wrong and instead of moving slowly forward in first gear, I accelerated hard with the car in reverse.
 Had Mum not had the instinct to pull the hand brake, we would have gone crashing over the cliff behind us.
 Any comical value to the scene was entirely lost on my 79-year-old dad observing us.
-The lessons were cancelled.
+The lessons ended after that incident.

-Slightly overweight, with a faint moustache, not particularly bright and rather conventional, Marineide wasn’t my type.
+Slightly overweight, with a faint moustache, not particularly bright and rather conventional, Marineide was not my type.
 Even so, I crossed the barriers of my schizoid social life and introduced her to my pot-smoking circles – and this was where the driving came in.
-My guitar student, turned lover, put her father’s car at our disposal to go to Mauá though she had absolutely no ideas as to how to use it, instead relying on my non-existent driving skills.
+My guitar student turned lover, put her father’s car at our disposal to go to Mauá.
+As she had absolutely no idea as to how to use it, she relied instead on my nonexistent driving skills.
 The hippy paradise was a four-hour drive, two and a half of which followed the most important highway in Brazil, the Via Dutra, linking São Paulo with Rio, with the remaining portion up an unpaved, winding mountain road.

-Excitement won over my sense of fear and we took to the road, using the little knowledge that I had acquired by hearsay.
+Excitement won over my sense of fear and we took to the road using the little knowledge that I had acquired with my Mum in Teresópolis and by hearsay.
 We set off early in the morning for Kristoff’s house to pick up the rest of the guys.
 There was no traffic and after passing through several red lights, Marineide shouted for me to make a turn as we were heading up the wrong way of a one-way street.
 I didn’t think twice and turned the steering wheel as far as it would go.
-The car went into a skid, but the wheels obeyed, avoiding by just a few centimetres a lamp-post that appeared to pass in slow-motion in front of us.
+The car went into a skid, but the wheels obeyed, avoiding by just a few centimetres a lamppost that appeared to be passing in slow motion in front of us.
 How we arrived in Mauá without a scratch remains a mystery – but by then I knew how to drive.

-Ignorant of this adventure, Dad insisted that I took driving lessons instead of buying a license through the corrupt system, as everyone else did.
-In order to swell officials’ bank accounts, the test was almost impossible to pass.
-As I was about to leave for Salvador, we reached an agreement: I’d take the course and they’d pay the lower fee to buy the license without the test instead of paying a higher fee and passing without ever taking a lesson or appearing at an exam.
+Ignorant of this adventure, my Old Man insisted that I took driving lessons instead of buying a license through the corrupt system, as everyone else did.
+In order to force bribes that would swell officials’ bank accounts, the test was almost impossible to pass.
+Because I was about to leave on holiday, we reached an agreement: I’d take the course and they’d pay the lower fee to buy the license without the test, instead of paying a higher fee and passing without ever taking a lesson or appearing at an exam.